genropy/genropy-core/README.rst

 under more than one Python version, you'll need to create one virtualenv for each version.

-In the following steps, substitute `path_to_python_interpreter` with the full path of one of your installed Python binaries, and `venv_name` with a new virtualenv name.
+In the following steps, substitute :code:`path_to_python_interpreter` with the full path of one of your installed Python binaries, and :code:`venv_name` with a new virtualenv name.
 We suggest using some tool to aid in the management of your virtual environments (for example `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_).